Sirhurryup/cloud-build-portfolio/projects/iam-user-access-management/README.md

 ---
 ## Final Thoughts
 This project shifted how I think about access.
 It is not just about creating users.
-It is about designing a system where accewss is controlled, scalable, and intentional.
+It is about designing a system where access is controlled, scalable, and intentional.
 In my opinion, this is where cloud security begins.